Daniel Johnston (North Dakota politician)

 Daniel Johnston is a Republican member of the North Dakota House of Representatives and was first elected into office in 2016.
 He represents District 24.
 He lives in Kathryn.
 He has had 8 children with his wife Wendi.

 Johnston is seeking the 2020 Republican nomination for North Dakota State Treasurer.
 He was poised to face fellow state representative Thomas Beadle at the 2020 Republican state convention, but the convention was canceled due to the ongoing COVID-19 pandemic.
-His candidacy has been endorsed by ND Right to Life, ND Family Policy Alliance, North Dakotan's State Treasurer of 16 years, Kelly Schmidt, as well as high-profile endorsements from Senator Kevin Cramer and U.S. President Donald Trump.
+His candidacy has been endorsed by ND Right to Life, North Dakotan's State Treasurer of 16 years, Kelly Schmidt, as well as high-profile endorsements from Senator Kevin Cramer and U.S. President Donald Trump.